Why Auburn Property Management Teams Shouldn’t Show Before Prior Tenants Go

 - Limit Your Number of Entries: Try to keep the number of times that you enter the occupied home to a minimum.
 Be as specific as possible with time frames or extra times that you will be entering.
 Potential tenants may find it awkward to be in someone’s home while they are there.
 Or worse, if the resident is just getting in or out of the shower.

 - Be Considerate and Courteous: Whether the current resident is home or not, it is an inconvenience for them to be showing their home to prospective new residents.
 If the resident is not home, they still likely tidied up the place or if you are lucky, cleaned thoroughly.
 If they are home, you may interrupt work or family time.
 Professionals in property management in Auburn have been known to give residents a slight reduction in rent if they agree to show the property while they are still living there.
 Remember that they are doing you a favor.
 Showing the home that they are occupying does not benefit them in any way.

 What the Top Property Management Auburn Team Does to Avoid Prolonged Vacancy

-SAC-METRO is known in the industry for having shorter than average vacancy times.
+Select is known in the industry for having shorter than average vacancy times.
 We attribute this to our proven rent-ready process.
 When a current resident provides our manager with a 30 Day Notice to Vacate, we instantly list the property on our website with pictures, video, and information about the property with a “coming soon” tag.
 We use previously taken photos and video from when the property was vacant in our advertisements.
 We compile a list of names for those people who have expressed interest in the property and contact them to schedule a time and date, once the property is vacant, for a showing.
-At SAC-METRO, you know our goal is the same as yours.
+At Select, you know our goal is the same as yours.
 Property Management in Auburn has never been so good.
 Call us today to receive a quote for us to manage your rental property.